sages-pl/src-python/docs/sonarqube/1-ui/1c-metrics.md

 **Tasks**:
 1. Go to the **Duplications** section and review the percentage of duplicated code.
 2. Navigate to the **Code Smells** section and filter for the most common issues.
-3. Document at least three examples of duplicated code or code smells that could be addressed.
+3. Discuss how code smells could be addressed.

 ---